UtrechtUniversity/animal-sounds/README.md

 - Natural forest - Congo
 - Semi-natural Chimanze enclosures - Cameron

-In a data augmentation process we also generated synthetic data from Congo dataset.
-The Chimpanze sanctuary and Natural forest are used for training and optimizing the classifiers.
-The Semi-natural Chimpanze recordings are used as an independent evaulation of the classifiers.

 |Dataset| # Chimpanze samples | # Background samples |
 | --- | --- | --- |